webix-hub/docs/data/organogram/howtos.md

 2. specify css style directly in the item definition

 To illustrate the described techniques, we will define the **.item_top** css rule and apply it to the item of the 1st level.
-For the item of the 2nd level we'll set specific css properties directly in the data set.
+For the item of the second level we'll set specific css properties directly in the data set.

 Finally, we'll redefine the **.webix_selected** rule to change background color of selected items.